 We all knew we would eventually need a new home.
 We just didn’t expect it to happen this fast.
 And then, when facing the challenge of finding the right place in a difficult market, we couldn’t have dreamed of a better result.

 But it can only happen with your support.

 If you’ve ever been to Letterform Archive, you know how much we care about providing an inspirational experience.
-Before the end of this year, we could have a new space that lives up to that standard.
+In early 2020, we could have a new space that lives up to that standard.

 The Archive has never faced a more immediate need, nor a greater opportunity.
 You can make it real.

 - Your gift will go directly to fund the Archive’s new home

 - Your gift of $60 or more comes with membership!